umd-lhcb/pidcalib2/README.md

 pidcalib2.make_eff_hists --list configs
 ```

 Aliases for standard variables are defined to simplify the commands.
-We recommend users use only the aliases when specifying variables.
+We recommend users use the aliases when specifying variables.
 When you use a name that isn't an alias, a warning message like the following will show up in the log.
-Use with caution.
 ```
 'probe_PIDK' is not a known PID variable alias, using raw variable
 ```